statamic/migrator/README.md

 ## Using individual migrators

-If you prefer a more granular hands-on approach, you may also run the individual migrator commands.
+If you require a more granular approach, you may also run the individual migrator commands.
 Please read [using the site migrator](#using-the-site-migrator) before starting, to ensure everything is properly prepared for migration.

 ### Fieldset to blueprint migrator